alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

   9! = 9 &times; 8 &times; 7 &times; 6 &times; 5 &times; 4 &times; 3 &times; 2 &times; 1
 </div>

-Because factorials have lots of small factors, I decided to try getting the divisor list by getting smaller factors.
+Because factorials have lots of small factors, I decided to try getting the divisor list by getting smaller factors first.
 Specifically, I was looking for *prime factors* -- factors which are also [prime numbers][primes].
 (A prime is a number whose only factors are itself and 1.
 For example, 2, 3 and 5 are prime, but 4 and 6 are not.)